This BLOG On Bank Statement Loans For Self Employed Borrowers Mortgage Guidelines Was UPDATED And PUBLISHED On February 2nd, 2020

-Self employed income calculations is determined by tax returns under traditional mortgage loan programs like FHA, VA, USDA, Conventional, and Jumbo Mortgages.
+Self-employed income calculations are determined by tax returns on traditional mortgage loan programs like FHA, VA, USDA, Conventional, and Jumbo Mortgages.

-- With 12 months bank statement loans for self employed borrowers, lenders will use deposits of bank statements and not withdrawals when calculating income.
+With 24 months of bank statement loans for self-employed borrowers, lenders will use deposits of bank statements and not withdrawals when calculating income.

 Mortgages For Self Employed Borrowers

-I strongly recommend that a self employed or business owner who is trying to get a residential mortgage loan to seek the advise of a mortgage banker or mortgage broker specializing in helping self employed borrowers and who have extensive knowledge in self employed income calculations instead of going to their local banker.
+I strongly recommend that a self-employed or business owner who is trying to get a residential mortgage loan to seek the advice of a mortgage banker or mortgage broker specializing in helping self-employed borrowers.
+The loan officer should have extensive knowledge of self-employed income calculations instead of going to their local banker.

-- Every lender have different lending underwriting guidelines when it comes in self employed income calculation.
+- Every lender have different lending underwriting guidelines when it comes in the self-employed income calculation

-- There are lenders that can use part of the mortgage loan borrower’s assets in self employed income calculation.
+- There are lenders that can use part of the mortgage loan borrower’s assets in the self-employed income calculation

-- For example, say you have $300,000 in cash and/or stocks and you declare $40,000 on your self employed income taxes as gross income.
+- For example, say you have $300,000 in cash and/or stocks and you declare $40,000 on self-employed income taxes as gross income

-- The mortgage loan borrower can use the $4,800 as additional income on top of the $40,000 reported primary income on your income taxes.
+The mortgage loan borrower can use the $4,800 as additional income on top of the $40,000 reported primary income on income taxes.

 NON-QM Mortgage Loans For Self Employed Borrowers